fmelipin/OSEP-Preparation-Notes/VBA Macros/README.md

 ### 6. Compatibility Note
 If Microsoft Word is running in 32-bit, the payload and handler must be adjusted for x86 compatibility by replacing `windows/x64/meterpreter/reverse_https` with `windows/meterpreter/reverse_https` in both the shellcode generation with msfvenom and the listener configuration in Metasploit.

+A useful hint is to check whether Microsoft Word on the DEV or TEST machine is running in 64-bit or 32-bit mode.

 ## Disclaimer
 This project is intended for educational and authorized penetration testing purposes only.
 Unauthorized use is strictly prohibited.